falcosecurity/driverkit/docs/builder.md

 A builder can enforce a GCC selection algorithm,
 by implementing the `builder.GCCVersionRequestor` interface.
 A sane default algorithm is provided, that selects a GCC version based on the kernel version.
-Please note that requested gcc version is then used to find the correct builder image to be used.
+The requested gcc version is then [used to find the correct builder image to be used](builder_images.md#selection-algorithm).

-Note, however, that there is no mechanism to dynamically choose a clang version,
+> **NOTE**: when implementing the `builder.GCCVersionRequestor`, returning an empty `semver.Version` means to fallback at default algorithm.

-because touching it should never be needed.
+However, there is no mechanism to dynamically choose a clang version, because there should never be any need of touching it.
 The build will use the one provided by the chosen builder image.
-Any failure must be treated as a bug, and therefore an issue opened on [libs](https://github.com/falcosecurity/libs) repository.
+Any failure must be treated as a bug, and reported on [libs](https://github.com/falcosecurity/libs) repository.

 ### 5. kernel-crawler